radandevist/csr-ts-mern/README.md

-# Radan's MERN boilerplate #1 (client-side rendered)
+# mern-mono-ts

 This is a MERN boilerplate which uses typescript and webpack.

+server and client are packed together int a single repo.

 The resulting react app will be client-side rendered.

 ## features: